tqhuy2018/Casper-ObjectiveC-sdk/README.md

 - Save your private key in 1 place that you can point to from code.

 - Choose correct path to private key to sign for the deploy hash in put deploy function.

+See the "Test for Crypto functions" part on how to set up the Public/Private key folder for the Crypto functions.

 ## Usage how to